 Herbie's Peppercorns Black Asta (American Spice Trade Association) are high quality, naturally cleaned Sarawak black peppercorns.

-Chefs everywhere know that black pepper heightens the appetite and brings to life the flavor potential from within the food.
+Chefs everywhere know that black pepper heightens the appetite and brings to life a food's flavor potential.

 Pepper is required in virtually all savory dishes, whether they are served hot or cold.
 Pepper adds sizzle to foods that are naturally fatty creating a pleasingly sharp edge on the smoothly rounded flavors of butter, cream and olive oil, making them even more voluptuous on the tongue.